 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional facts, you're our kind of people.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeart Radio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

 Welcome back.

-Joe Concha, how are you doing?
+Joe Concha, how you doing?

 I'm doing great.

-I look at my lead-in.
+I look at my lead in.

-I got Simone, I got Rush, I got Hannity, and now I got Simone twice today.
+And now I got Simone twice today.

 There you go.